 Select the Billing Address field and go to its properties.

-In Conditional Visibility section, click the Attribute-Based property:
+In Conditional Visibility section, toggle the Visible Based on Data property and click the Attribute property:

 Good job!
 If you preview your app, you will see that the billing address is only shown when you untick the Billing address is the same as delivery address option.